department-of-veterans-affairs/va.gov-team/products/health-care/patient-portal/mhv/2023-03-notification-center-usability-testing/conversation-guide.md

 **Post-Task Question:**

-- What thoughts do you have about this page?

 - On a scale of 1-5 what is the level of difficulty to complete the task?
 1 being very difficult, 2 being difficult, 3 being neutral, 4 being easy, 5 being very easy.
 What made you choose [that number]?
 Why [X] and not [Y]?

 - How do you feel about the placement of the Notification Center Links?
 Is this where you would have expected them to be?

 - Did you notice the path that you didn't take to get to notifications?

-- How do you feel about the location of the "what's new" link?
+- How did you feel about having both the banner and the "what's new" link?
+- What thoughts do you have about the current page?

 **Second Task: You are now in the Notification Center main page.
 Please take the next steps you would take to see your personalized notifications. - 8 minutes**